 In addition to teaching courses in Communication, Media and Cinema Studies and Gender and Women’s Studies, I produce segments for The Journal of Cinema and Media Studies‘ Aca-Media podcast, serve on the steering committee of the SCMS Comedy and Humor Studies Scholarly Interest Group, perform stand-up comedy occasionally, created an inclusive open mic in Urbana, Illinois, and am in the process of co-launching an after school program called Girls Amplified, which was piloted in the fall of 2015.

-My current book project Open Mic?
-Authenticity and Gatekeeping in Stand-Up Comedy explores identity, power, and labor, particularly through the lens of gender, in stand-up comedy as a media industry through several case studies including social media responses to Lindy West’s debate with Jim Norton about misogyny in comedy on FX’s Totally Biased with W Kamau Bell, the critical reception of television shows about women stand-up comics like Oxygen’s Funny Girls, and interviews with comics with marginalized gender identities and expressions in Champaign and Chicago.
-Other ongoing projects include the exploration of television fandom on Twitter, including case studies on Comedy Central’s @midnight and Freeform’s Switched at Birth, stand-up comedy and Netflix, and comedy podcasting.
+My current book project explores identity, power, and labor, particularly through the lens of gender, in stand-up comedy as a media industry through several case studies including social media responses to Lindy West’s debate with Jim Norton about misogyny in comedy on FX’s Totally Biased with W Kamau Bell, the critical reception of television shows about women stand-up comics like Oxygen’s Funny Girls, and interviews with comics with marginalized gender identities and expressions in Champaign and Chicago.
+Other ongoing projects include theorizing the political aesthetic of humor on TikTok, television fandom on Twitter, including case studies on Comedy Central’s @midnight and Freeform’s Switched at Birth, stand-up comedy and Netflix, and comedy podcasting.

 I received my B.A. in English from Indiana University and my M.A. in Television, Radio, and Film from Syracuse University.
 Before returning to school, I worked for the New York Television Festival and for VOX, a voice-over talent agency in Los Angeles.